 The Audit Committee is composed of John Van Heuvelen, who is currently serving as its Chairman, Ernst N. Csiszar and Frank E. Jaumot.
-The Board of Directors, in the exercise of its reasonable business judgment, has determined that (i) John Van Heuvelen and Frank E. Jaumot qualify as "audit committee financial expert(s)," (ii) each member of the Audit Committee is independent, under applicable New York Stock Exchange and SEC rules and regulations.
+The Board of Directors, in the exercise of its reasonable business judgment, has determined that (i) John Van Heuvelen and Frank E. Jaumot qualify as "audit committee financial expert(s)," (ii) each member of the Audit Committee is financially literate, and (iii) each member of the Audit Committee is independent, under applicable New York Stock Exchange and SEC rules and regulations.
 The Audit Committee assists the Board of Directors in overseeing MasTec's financial reporting and legal and regulatory compliance program.
-The Audit Committee also is required to approve all audit and nonaudit services provided by our independent registered public accounting firm, including the scope of such services and fees paid to our independent registered public accounting firm.
+The Audit Committee also is required to approve all audit and non-audit services provided by our independent registered public accounting firm, including the scope of such services and fees paid to our independent registered public accounting firm.
 The Board of Directors has adopted a charter that sets forth the responsibilities of the Audit Committee.
 During 2008, the Audit Committee met on 10 occasions.
 Please refer to the section entitled "Audit Committee and Audit Related Information" for further information regarding the Audit Committee.

 The Compensation Committee is composed of Jose S. Sorzano, who currently serves as Chairman, Frank E. Jaumot, Robert J. Dwyer and John Van Heuvelen, all of whom the Board of Directors, in the exercise of its reasonable business judgment, has determined to be independent, under applicable New York Stock Exchange and SEC rules and regulations.
 The Compensation Committee is charged with discharging the Board of Director's responsibilities relating to compensation and evaluation of MasTec's executive officers, including establishing compensation policies and philosophies for MasTec and its executive officers and reviewing and approving corporate goals and objectives relevant to MasTec's Chief Executive Officer's compensation, as well as overseeing MasTec's incentive compensation plans and equity-based plans that are subject to Board approval.
 The Compensation Committee has the power to create subcommittees with such powers as the Compensation Committee may from time to time confer to such subcommittees.
-For a description of the role performed by executive officers in determining or recommending the amount or form of executive and director compensation committee met on six occasions.
+For a description of the role performed by executive officers in determining or recommending the amount or form of executive and director compensation, see "Compensation Discussion and Analysis."
+The Board of Directors has adopted a charter that sets forth the responsibilities of the Compensation Committee.
+During 2008, the Compensation Committee met on six occasions.
 Please refer to the section entitled "Compensation Committee Report on Executive Compensation" for further information regarding the Compensation Committee.

 The Nominating and Corporate Governance Committee is composed of Julia L. Johnson, who serves as Chairman, Ernst N. Csiszar, and Jose S. Sorzano, all of whom the Board of Directors, in the exercise of its reasonable business judgment, has determined to be independent, under applicable New York Stock Exchange and SEC rules and regulations.
 The Nominating and Corporate Governance Committee is responsible for developing qualifications for members of the Board of Directors, recommending to the Board of Directors candidates for election to the Board of Directors and evaluating the effectiveness and performance of the Board of Directors.
-The Nominating and Corporate Governance Committee also develops, implements and monitors MasTec's corporate governance principles and its code of business conduct and ethics; monitors and safeguards the Board's independence; and annually undertakes performance evaluations of the Board of Directors has adopted a charter that sets forth the responsibilities of the Nominating and Corporate Governance Committee.
+The Nominating and Corporate Governance Committee also develops, implements and monitors MasTec's corporate governance principles and its code of business conduct and ethics; monitors and safeguards the Board's independence; and annually undertakes performance evaluations of the Board committees and the full Board of Directors.
+The Board of Directors has adopted a charter that sets forth the responsibilities of the Nominating and Corporate Governance Committee.
 During 2008, the Nominating and Corporate Governance Committee met on five occasions.